Mental Health Research Network

 A population-based approach to transform research

-Its mission is to improve the management of mental health conditions through a closer connection between research, practice and policy.
-This mission spans a wide range of mental health conditions and treatments affecting children, adults, and seniors.
+Its mission is to improve the management of mental health conditions through a closer connections among research, practice and policy.
+This mission spans a wide range of mental health conditions and treatments affecting children, adults and seniors.

 Participating centers include:

 - The Group Health Research Institute at Group Health Cooperative

 - The Department of Population Medicine at Harvard Pilgrim Health Care